robur-coop/dnsvizor-handbook/src/dnsvizor_web_interface.md

     - **description**: Allows uploading a new `dnsmasq` configuration file (multipart form data).
     - **authenticated**: true

+- You can upload a Dnsmasq configuration file (txt file), and the contents of this file will be automatically loaded in the textarea where you can make modifications if necessary.
+When you are satisfied with the configuration, you can click on the "Save configuration" button to effect the changes.

 ![Dnsvizor configuration web interface](../images/config.png)

 ## Blocklist Management